t-l3/update-manager/README.md

 apps:
   - name: [string] A display name for the app, for use in logs.
+    icon: [string] Path to an image file to use as icon for this app in desktop notifications
     download-url: [string] URL to download the latest release of the application
     install-dir:
       path: [string] File path to install app to locally